-It is that time of the year where you are holding tryouts.
-It is stressful for players, parents and coaches.
-After running tryouths for over 8 years, I thought I would provide some tips and tricks to help along the way.
+It is that time of the year when you are holding tryouts.
+It is stressful for players, parents, and coaches.
+After running tryouts for over 10 years, I thought I would provide some tips and tricks to help along the way.

 The goal for my tryouts is always to provide a fair and objective process for players.
 That includes the prep going into tryouts.
 Over-communicating the process and rubric is key.
 This manages expectations for all involved.

 I like to measure players using quantifiable metrics like a run test or skill course that is timed.
-While these things are weighed less, it provides more depth to your tryout.
-This is easier to do at the school level.
-The run test should be clear and easy to understand for a player so they can practice on their own prior to tryouts.
+While these things are weighed less, they provide more depth to your tryout.
+This is easier to do at the scholastic level vs for a club tryout.
+The run test should be clear and easy to understand for a player so they can practice on their own before tryouts.

-1 tip – make sure your rubric doesn’t have 20 areas of measurement.
-When you are assessing a lot of players over a short period of time it is difficult to measure many parts.
+Make the rubric easy to understand and align what makes a great player.
+You do not want your rubric to have 20 areas of measurement.
+That overcomplicates the process and makes it hard to understand for the player.
 Focus on what is important to help the team win and develop players.
 Many of the youth sports governing bodies have rubrics and tips on what to look for. iSport360 works with the governing bodies of the 9 sports and has an objective measurement in place.

 I can’t stress this enough, make sure everyone involved knows the process of the tryout and the measurement that will be in place.